Slow Cooker Stuffed Peppers {Beef and Rice}

 • These can certainly be considered a full meal in one pepper, but you can serve with a green salad and garlic bread!

-• When it comes to toppings, you can try a variety of ideas such as a dollop of sour cream, diced tomatoes, salsa, bacon bits, or cheddar cheese.
+• When it comes to other toppings, you can try a variety of ideas such as a dollop of sour cream, diced tomatoes, salsa, or bacon bits.

 stuffed peppers on a plate.